masters3d/swift-evolution/proposals/XXXX-function-builders.md

 * `buildBlock(_ components: Component...) -> Component` is used to build combined results for most statement blocks.

-* `buildFunction(_ components: Component...) -> Return` is used to build combined results for top-level function bodies.
+* `buildFinalResult(_ components: Component) -> Return` is used to finalize the result produced by the outermost `buildBlock` call for top-level function bodies.
 It is only necessary if the DSL wants to distinguish `Component` types from `Return` types, e.g. if it wants builders to internally traffic in some type that it doesn't really want to expose to clients.
-If it isn't declared, `buildBlock` will be used instead.
+If it isn't declared, the result of the outermost `buildBlock` will be used instead.

 * `buildDo(_ components: Component...) -> Component` is used to build combined results for `do` statement bodies, if special treatment is wanted for them.
 If it isn't declared, `buildBlock` will be used instead.